BootcampersCollective/Coders-Workshop/collaborators/AdamVinueza/recursion_exercise/README.md

 ## Notes on the functions

-Two useful things to know about how these functions were written:
+Some useful things to know about how these functions were written:

 ### Use of idiomatic resources in the language